Scaling Infrastructure

 listen 80;

-server_name rpc.example.com;
+server_name rpc.yourdomain.com;

 location / {

-proxy_pass http://eth_nodes;
+proxy_pass http://ethereum_nodes;

 proxy_http_version 1.1;